 I know this because I eat a hard-boiled egg for breakfast every single day.
-And after wasting countless hours of my life painstakingly picking bits of shell off of my brutalized egg in a silent rage, I decided it was time to solve this problem once and for all.
+And after wasting countless hours of my life painstakingly picking bits of shell off brutalized eggs in a silent rage, I decided it was time to solve this problem once and for all.
 Here’s what I learned.

-If you’ve ever had to deal with unpeelable eggs, you probably already know that the Internet is chockablock with potential solutions.
+If you’ve ever tried to solve the unpeelable-egg problem, you probably already know that the internet is chockablock with potential solutions.
 Except they don’t all actually work.
 And some of them are downright ridiculous.